A crafty version of Selena-meets-the Hallmark Channel-with a dash of Oprah optimism = Crafty Chica!

 Kathy Cano-Murillo is an author, artist & founder of the award-winning brand, CraftyChica.
 She spreads the gospel of glitter – literally through her DIY projects and figuratively through her speeches, workshops, books, and essays.
-A former syndicated columnist for The Arizona Republic, she is now a full-time creativepreneur which has led multiple Crafty Chica mass retail product lines, and partnerships with Coca-Cola, HSN, HP, WordPress, Disney & many others.
-She has authored seven craft books and two novels, and has been featured in The New York Times, USA Today, Huffington Post, Buzzfeed+ more.
-Kathy is Mexican-American, a native Phoenician, mom of two, a wifey, and owner of five Chihuahuas!
+A former syndicated columnist for The Arizona Republic, she is now a full-time creativepreneur which has led to multiple Crafty Chica mass retail product lines, and collabs with Coca-Cola, HSN, HP, WordPress, Disney & many others.
+She has authored seven craft books, two novels, and recently, Forever Frida: A Celebration of the Life, Art, Loves, Words, and Style of Frida Kahlo.
+She has been featured in The New York Times, USA Today, Huffington Post, Buzzfeed+ more.
+Kathy is Mexican-American, a native Phoenician, mom of two, a wifey, and owner of three Chihuahuas!

 Kathy launched CraftyChica.com, a wildly popular web site to inspire women to brighten their lives with clever lifestyle ideas.
 The site began as an online diary about juggling family, a full-time job as a newspaper reporter and a craft designer by night.
 CraftyChica.com has evolved into a well-rounded lifestyle site that is anchored in DIY and crafts, but also embraces books, shopping, fashion, business, movies, food, travel, beauty, tech, family life and more.

 Kathy’s life’s mission to inspire others to bring out their inner sparkle – and to see the sparkle in others.
 She believes in paying it forward and setting a positive example.
 She uses CraftyChica.com to share all the little and big things that make life sweet!

 Here’s how it all came to be, my story: